Palette

 What I Like About PayloadCMS

-I deployed everything on Vercel, keeping it all within a single deployment. - Email Integration:
+• Serverless Deployment: I deployed everything on Vercel, keeping it all within a single deployment.

-I used Resend, a developer-first email service, for my contact form. - Database Flexibility:
+• Email Integration: I used Resend, a developer-first email service, for my contact form.

 Conclusion

-While my use case for PayloadCMS was relatively simple, it’s clear that it can handle much more complex projects.
-I’ll definitely consider using it for future freelance work where it fits the requirements.
+While my use case for PayloadCMS was relatively simple, it is clear that it can handle much more complex projects.
+I will definitely consider using it for future freelance work where it fits the requirements.